Metallic pigeon: Subspecies

-Identification
+Description

 The adult has an iridescent purple and green crown, black wing and uppertail coverts, yellowish red iris, yellow bill, red orbital skin, white or grey chin and ear coverts, and purplish feet.
 It has a dull chestnut or glossed purple green below, depends on subspecies.
-The nominate form C. v. vitiensis from Fiji has a dull underparts, while subspecies C. v. halmaheira of Maluku Islands has the most iridescent plumage.
-Both sexes are similar.
+The nominate form C. v. vitiensis from Fiji has dull underparts, while subspecies C. v. halmaheira has the most iridescent plumage.
+Both sexes are similar, though females are often duller.
 The young is duller than adult.